CH22B093/Task/README.md

 ## Functions
 * **`get_option_chain_data(instrument, expiry_date)`:**  Retrieves option chain data for a given instrument using yfinance.
+  Returns the highest bid price for put options (PE) and the highest ask price for call options (CE) for each strike price.

   Args:
     instrument (str): Name of the instrument (e.g., 'NIFTY' or 'BANKNIFTY').